 Help people who have fallen or who are injured.
 Make sure other slope users know if they may be hidden from view up slope.

 Freestyle snowboarding and skiing includes the use of various park features, including boxes, rails and ramps.
-These "hits" are provided for your enjoyment and offer a challenging chance to progress your riding.
-However, use of this slope's freestyle hits, like skiing and snowboarding generally, expose you to the risk of serious injury.
+These features are provided for your enjoyment and offer a challenging chance to progress your riding.
+However, use of this slope’s freestyle features, like skiing and snowboarding generally, expose you to the risk of serious injury.
 These guidelines are intended to reduce this risk to you and other slope users.

 Grab, grind, tweak and spin within your ability and progress when you’re ready.
 Ask more experienced riders for help if you’re struggling or jump on our freestyle coaching sessions.

-Surely you've heard the phrase "manners cost nothing".
-Let people know when you're "dropping in" so you get the hit to yourself.
+Surely you’ve heard the phrase “manners cost nothing”.
+Let people know when you’re “dropping in” so you get the feature to yourself.

-Check the speed of the slope, the size of a hit and its landing zone.
+Check the speed of the slope, the size of a feature and its landing zone.
 Make sure the previous rider has cleared the landing zone.